 Here are 8 books about practical spirituality that will support the highs and lows of your spiritual journey on a day-to-day basis.

 #1 – Trust Your Vibes by Sonia Choquette

 When you’re having Spiritual experiences, the one thing we fear is being called crazy, and therefore, we avoid sharing what we’re going through with anyone.
 But, this brilliant piece of writing helped me come out of my isolation, by showing me that these experiences are NORMAL and must be shared with our ‘tribe’.

 There is a great deal of insight to take away for budding spiritualists and healers.
 Till this date, I flip through this book and am reminded of something that helps me.

 #2 – The SURRENDER EXPERIMENT BY MICHAEL A. SINGER

 Usually, Spiritual Awakening and Enlightenment stories are fun to read but they become unrelateable as soon as the person says that they didn’t do anything to get there, it just happened.

 Michael, on the other hand, set out to attain Enlightenment.

-For most spiritual practitioners, there are several elements in his book, that will help them in their own journey regardless of how recent or long back they started, such as –
+For most spiritual practitioners, there are several elements in The Surrender Experiment, that will help them in their own journey regardless of how recent or long back they started, such as –

 - wanting to stay in isolation but finding ‘obstacles’ on the path’ that stir them away from spiritual practices;